byu-cs-236-classroom-templates/project-1/README.md

 ### Reminder

-Please do not edit any of the following files or directories as they are related to _Autograding_ and _pass-off_:
+Please do not edit any of the following files or directories as they are related to _auto-grading_ and _pass-off_:

   * `config_test.sh`
   * `./tests/test_passoff_20.py`